chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-parameters.md

 OR

-* You can also get an estimate from clicking on the image: create a napari ‘Shapes’ layer and draw circles or squares.
+* You can also get an estimate from clicking on the image: create a napari ‘Shapes’ layer and draw circles or squares around your cells.
 If you click **“compute diameter from shape layer”**, the plugin will set the diameter to the average diameter of the drawn shapes.

 Changing the diameter will change the results that the algorithm outputs.
 When the diameter is set smaller than the true size, cellpose may over-split cells.
 Similarly, if the diameter is set too big then cellpose may over-merge cells.